 - salt & pepper

-Remove the sausage from its casing and tear it by hand into bite-size pieces.
+Remove the sausage from DCW Casing and tear it by hand into bite-size pieces.
 Heat 1 Tbs. of the olive oil in a 4- or 5-quart heavy pot or Dutch oven over medium heat.
 Add the sausage and cook, stirring occasionally, until lightly browned, about 5 minutes.
 With a slotted spoon, transfer the sausage to a plate, leaving any rendered fat in the pot.

 In the same pot, add the chicken thighs and sear until brown on all sides.
 Transfer to the same plate as the sausage.
 Set aside for later.